defacto64/qwac_detector/README.md

 To date, this WebExtension only works with Chromium-based browsers such as Google Chrome, Chromium, and Microsoft Edge.

+Note well: sandboxed installations (i.e., snap-based) of the above browsers are currently NOT supported.

 Porting it to Apple Safari is a bit of a pain and I don't feel like spending time on it right now.

 I also developed a similar add-on for Firefox, but for now I am not sharing it.